sgriesmer/azure-pipeline-testing/README.md

 (1) Create (or log into your Azure account).

+(2) Enter Azure Shell.

+(3) Create a Github repository for the project.

+Enable Azure Pipelines

-(2) Clone the project from Github
+(4) Clone the project from Github

 Execute the command:

 git clone https://github.com/sgriesmer/azure-pipeline.git

-(3) Create Python Virtual Enviroment
+(5) Create a Python virtual environment

 python3 -m env ~/.myrepo
 source ~/.myrepo/bin/activate

-(4) Install, lint, and test the application locally
+(6) Install, lint, and test the application locally

 Execute the command: